Salesforce Agentforce for SaaS onboarding and churn reduction

 System problem or a people problem?

 Most SaaS companies already use Salesforce as their core system.
-The opportunity is not to replace tools, but to change how that system behaves.
+The opportunity is to change how that system behaves.
 Instead of storing data after the fact, the CRM can actively track onboarding progress, trigger actions, and guide customers toward value.

 When onboarding is treated as a coordinated system rather than a set of disconnected tasks, it stops being a bottleneck and starts driving retention.